Dr Simon Corrigan

 Dr Baker began medical training with the intention of becoming a GP and has never regretted that choice.
 Working in general practice gives her the opportunity to care for patients through every age and stage with all the physical and emotional challenges they face.
-Passionate about preventive health, she tries to practise what she preaches.
+She has an abiding interest in preventive health and tries to practise what she preaches.

-Outside the practice she enjoys studying French, cooking, gardening and walking for exercise.
+Outside the practice she enjoys, cooking, gardening, studying French and walking for exercise.